Open-Gea/Open-Gea/CONTRIBUTING.md

-# Contributing to Gea Project
+# Contributing to Open Gea

-Gea Project is an open source project and always welcome contributions to the project.
+Open Gea is an open source project and always welcome contributions to the project.
 You can contribute in the following ways:

 - Report bug and/or work on existing [issues](https://github.com/open-yvy/open-yvy/issues)
 <!-- Cambiar link a gea -->